 Gandhi grew up in Vaishnavism, a form of Hinduism devoted to the god Vishnu, and Jainism, an Indian religion.
-Both faiths would influence his later commitment to nonviolence, fasting, and vegetarianism.
-After studying law in London, he went to South Africa to work and soon saw appalling discrimination against Black and Indian residents.
+Both faiths influenced his later commitment to nonviolence, fasting, and vegetarianism.
+After studying law in London, he went to South Africa to work and soon saw appalling bias against Black and Indian residents.

 In June 1893, Gandhi was removed from a train for refusing to move to the back.
 That moment launched what became a lifetime of activism.
 Nine years later, South Africa imposed new restrictions on Indian residents.
 In response, Gandhi organized his first civil-disobedience campaign, which he called satyagraha (“truth and firmness”).

 India’s Campaign for Independence

 After returning to India in 1914, Gandhi founded an ashram and lived a life of prayer, fasting, and meditation.
 He became known as Mahatma, “great soul.”
 In 1919, when the Rowlatt Act enabled British authorities to arrest suspected rebels without trial, he launched a satyagraha campaign.
 Violence broke out and the British killed almost 400 unarmed protesters.
 In response, Mahatma Gandhi became a full-fledged independence activist and leader of the Indian National Congress.

 Over the next decades, the Mahatma led peaceful boycotts, demonstrations, and hunger strikes against the British.
-He was imprisoned several times and stepped away from politics at other points.
+Imprisoned several times, he stepped away from politics at other points.
 In 1947, the Congress Party and Muslim League began independence talks with the new Labor Party administration in Britain.
 Britain granted India independence in July, but divided the country into India and Pakistan (known as Partition).
 Although Gandhi opposed the split, he agreed to it with hopes for peaceful Hindu-Muslim relations.
 In the wake of Partition, massive rioting broke out and he went on hunger strikes to stop the violence.